thehellmaker/thehellmaker-site/src/content/blog/understanding-micrograd-autograd-from-scratch.md

 \frac{\partial L}{\partial x} = \frac{\partial L}{\partial z} \cdot y
 $$

 Each input's gradient gets scaled by the *other* input's value.
-Makes sense if you think about it — if $y$ is large, then small changes in $x$ have big effects on the output.
+Makes sense if you think about it: if $y$ is large, then small changes in $x$ have big effects on the output.

 ### Power